Olousouzian/Alseed/README.md

 # Alseed

 What is Alseed ?
-Alseed is a simple project seed wich give to you a good structure for buid any AngularJS application.
+Alseed is a seed project which give to you a good structure for build an AngularJS application.

 ## How to install ?